Pierce the Veil Logo

 Pierce the Veil Logo 2010

 The emblem of the second disc is tied to the release of the studio album “Selfish Machines.”
-The logo’s name is designed in a feminine and even tender style.
+The logo’s name is set in a feminine, even tender style.
 The choice of letters with elegant swirls relates to the song themes, written from a girl’s perspective.
 The tracks are filled with the heroine’s pain due to the guy’s behavior.
-Hence the hint of selfishness in the collection’s title.
+Hence, the collection’s title hints at selfishness.

 The upper parts of the symbols extend beyond the usual boundaries, while the lower parts feature spiral details, forming a font in the style of a princess.
 This choice conveys the anticipation of the beautiful and unattainable.
 The close arrangement of letters embodies the theme of intimacy and relationships.

-Interestingly, the album title “Machines” resonates with the use of the Auto-Tune device for recording.
+Interestingly, the album title “Machines” resonates with the use of Auto-Tune during recording.

 2012